mhtnlab/mhtnlab.com/content/posts/07-06-2024__Introduction-to-Git.md

 ### Mac Users

-Mac users can also easily install Git by downloading and installing the official Git package for macOS from the Git website: [Git for Mac](https://git-scm.com/download/mac).
-Once downloaded, open the package file and follow the installation instructions.
+Mac users can view all the options for downloading and installing the official Git package for macOS [here](https://git-scm.com/download/mac).

-**Alternatively**, you may choose to streamline the install process by using Homebrew, a package manager for macOS.
+**Alternatively**, you may choose to streamline the install process with Homebrew, a package manager for macOS.
 If you haven't already installed Homebrew, you can do so following the instructions on the [Homebrew website](https://brew.sh)

-Once Homebrew is install, you can install Git by running the following command in your terminal.
+Once Homebrew is installed, you can install Git by running the following command in your terminal.

 ```
 brew install git